 Every major surgery has some risks of complications.
 However, complications are rare and usually not severe when they occur.

 Still, you should know the risks involved before undergoing spinal surgery:

 - Loss of blood

 We Are Here to Help

 Are you suffering from chronic back pain?
 Has a recent injury hurt your back?
-If non-invasive methods aren’t helping you recover, our Miami spinal surgery may be the treatment you need.
+If non-invasive methods aren’t helping you recover, spinal surgery may be the treatment you need.